 Life can be difficult enough without a loved one struggling with addiction.
 However, there’s a set of challenges, unfortunate incidents and emotions when addiction and its side effects are unwelcome guests in your life and home.
 When you’re constantly maneuvering to keep everything together for your family, it can be difficult to step back and notice your own role in the situation and evaluate the possibility that you may be in a codependent relationship.

 What is codependence?

 Codependence is a personality type characterized by enabling behavior and difficulty setting and/or maintaining healthy boundaries.
 People who are codependent display excessive reliance on other people for approval and might engage in dishonest or manipulative behavior.
 They also tend to live in a perpetual state of crisis.
-Codependency often begins as a coping mechanism for those who grew up in families with addiction, trauma, sickness, death or chaos.
+Codependency often begins as a coping mechanism for those who grew up in families with addiction, trauma, sickness, death or chaos, in most of these cases The law of attraction can help them heal from trauma.
 The fear of rupture in the family system is so great that some members adapt by sacrificing their own needs and desires to please others and stabilize the family system.